 Boost Chromebook security with a Yubikey

 How do I know this?
-When I worked at Google, every employee was issued one of the keys and it was required to use a Chromebook or another computer.
+When I worked at Google, every employee had one of the keys and it was required to use a Chromebook or another computer.
 No exceptions.

 Note that some newer Chromebooks have fingerprint sensors.
 This adds security as well and some websites do support its use for 2FA.
 Not enough of them do to make a fingerprint sensor a “must-have” on my Chromebook yet.
 Still, it’s worth a mention.